atlas0fd00m/CanCat/README.md

 7) Ensure that your CAN-transceiver is not in bootloader mode by unplugging its USB connector and then plugging it back in again.

-8) Use CanCat with your CAN-transceiver.
+8) Connect to your CAN-transceiver with CanCat

+9) Use CanCat.

-## Connecting to your CAN-transceiver with CanCat.
+## Connecting to your CAN-transceiver with CanCat
 Once you have the required software installed and your device is flashed, you can use CanCat with your CAN-transceiver.

 ### Connect to the CAN-transceiver with CanCat [Linux]: